TITLE 13

 § 516.
 Violation of support order for spouse or child; proceedings; contempt; assignment of income; employer’s duties.

 (a) If the Court, after notice to defendant and a hearing on a rule to show cause, concludes that the defendant has violated the terms of an order of support for a spouse or child, it may punish such defendant for contempt and may attach the defendant’s income.
+Such punishment may not include commitment to the Department of Correction, including but not limited to institutional confinement, unless the defendant had actual clear notice of the order and had the ability to pay but wilfully failed to substantially comply with the obligation.
+The defendant must be provided the opportunity to avoid or be released from commitment to the Department of Correction upon a reasonable measure of compliance established by the Court.
 In any case enforced under Title IV, Part D, of the Social Security Act (42 U.S.C. § 651 et seq.), the income of a person with a support obligation imposed by a support order issued (or modified) in this State before October 1, 1996, if not otherwise subject to withholding under § 513 of this title, shall, by operation of law, become subject to withholding as provided in § 513 of this title if arrearages occur, without the need for a hearing.

 (b) Order by income attachment and/or by direct payment an additional amount toward arrears in addition to any amount ordered pursuant to § 513(b) of this title.